 Proudly Serving The Finger Lakes Including - Syracuse, Ithaca, Rochester & Nearby

+The average owner of a mobile home or manufactured home spends almost double what owners of any other type of housing spend on energy each year.
+Fortunately, there is a fix, and it may cost you nothing!
 At Halco, we understand the challenges that you face as a mobile or manufactured home owner.
 Most mobile and manufactured homes, especially older models, suffer from air leaks, poor insulation, and inefficient heating and cooling systems that can take a big bite out of your budget.
 The escaping energy creates an uncomfortable living environment with an oversized carbon footprint and a larger than necessary energy bill.
 Fortunately, there are many home improvements that can be made to get those energy bills down and create a healthier, more comfortable living environment for you and your family.

 Cost of energy?
 Physical comfort?
 Health and home safety?
 Problems with heating and cooling equipment or larger maintenance issues?
 Start with a no-cost home energy assessment from Halco to determine where your home is using, losing, and wasting energy and money.
 From the assessment, a plan can be customized to correct any energy problems that have been exposed.